eventnetusa/eventnet/src/_work/3-lacroix.md

 ---

-A true guerilla marketing success story, LaCroix’s cult following can be largely attributed to their decision to market experientially over traditionally (they have never run a traditional print or TV advertisement).
+A true guerilla marketing success story, LaCroix’s cult following can be largely attributed to their decision to market experientially over traditional methods like print or TV advertising.

-EventNetUSA has helped execute their efforts through turnkey, in-field programs that continue to evolve with the brand.
+EventNetUSA has helped execute their efforts through turnkey, in-field programs that continue to evolve with the brand, the latest being the Fall 2016 multi-market Sampling Program.

 ### A LOOK BEHIND THE SCENES

 * Executed 2 week sampling program taking place simultaneously in Austin, Chicago, Ft.
 Lauderdale, Los Angeles, Seattle and San Francisco
-* Contracted and trained 6 teams of brand ambassadors, including tour managers in selected markets
+* Contracted and trained 6 teams of demographically targeted brand ambassadors, including tour managers in selected markets
-* Developed strategic routing calendar targeting “mom’s and families” demographic to maximize sampling program effectiveness
+* Developed strategic routing calendar aimed towards “mom’s and families” consumer demographic to maximize sampling program effectiveness